Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Introduction

 \section{Introduction}

-Federated learning (FL) has become increasingly prevalent in the research community, having the goal of enabling collaborative training with a network of clients without needing to share any private data.
+Federated learning (FL)~\citep{mcmahan2017communication} has become increasingly prevalent in the research community, having the goal of enabling collaborative training with a network of clients without needing to share any private data.
 One key challenge for this training paradigm is overcoming data heterogeneity.
 The participating devices in a federated system are often deployed across a variety of users and environments, resulting in a non-IID data distribution.
 As the level of heterogeneity intensifies, optimization becomes increasingly difficult.
 Various techniques have been proposed for alleviating this issue.
-These primarily consist of modifications to the local or global objectives through proximal terms, regularization, and improved aggregation operations \citep{li_federated_2020, karimireddy2020scaffold, mendieta_local_2022, acar2021federated, wang2020tackling}.
-More recently, some works have investigated the role of model initialization in mitigating such effects \citep{nguyen_where_2022, chen_pre-training_2022}.
-Inspired by the common usage of pre-trained models for facilitating strong transfer learning in centralized training, researchers employed widely-available pre-trained weights for initialization in FL and were able to close much of the gap between federated and centralized performance.
+These primarily consist of modifications to the local or global objectives through proximal terms, regularization, and improved aggregation operations~\citep{li_federated_2020, karimireddy2020scaffold, mendieta_local_2022, acar2021federated, wang2020tackling}.
+More recently, some works have investigated the role of model initialization in mitigating such effects~\citep{nguyen_where_2022, chen_pre-training_2022}.
+Inspired by the common usage of pre-trained models for facilitating strong transfer learning in centralized training, researchers employed widely available pre-trained weights for initialization in FL and were able to close much of the gap between federated and centralized performance.

 Still, while pre-trained initializations are effective for alleviating heterogeneity effects in FL, another key challenge is left unaddressed; that is, communication constraints.
 This is often the primary bottleneck for real-world federated systems \citep{kairouz_advances_2021}.
 In the standard FL framework \citep{mcmahan_communication-efficient_2017}, updates for all model parameters are sent back and forth between the server and participating clients each round.
 This can quickly put a massive communication burden on the system, especially if more capable models beyond very small MLPs are used.
-When employing strong pre-trained models, the number of parameters can be large, such as for current state-of-the-art transformers.
-For example, ViT-Base \citep{dosovitskiy_image_2021} has 84 million parameters, which would simply exacerbate the communication overhead to insurmountable levels.